cockroachdb/pebble/docs/RFCS/20220112_pebble_sstable_format_versions.md

 interpret data in the LSM, the SSTables that make up the store itself have their own notion of a "version".
 This "SSTable version" (also referred to as a "table format") is written to the footer (or trailing section) of each SSTable file and determines how the file is to be interpreted by Pebble.
-Currently, Pebble supports two table formats - LevelDB's format, and RocksDB's v2 format.
+As of the time of writing, Pebble supports two table formats - LevelDB's format, and RocksDB's v2 format.
 Pebble inherited the latter as the default table format as it was the version that RocksDB used at the time Pebble was being developed, and remained the default to allow for a simpler migration path from Cockroach clusters that were originally using RocksDB as the storage engine.
 The RocksDBv2 table format adds various features on top of the LevelDB format, including a two-level index, configurable checksum algorithms, and an explicit versioning scheme to allow for the introduction of changes, amongst other features.

 While the RocksDBv2 SSTable format has been sufficient for Pebble's needs since inception, new Pebble features and potential backports from RocksDB itself